-Months and hours of operation: TALC’s fall semester generally runs from the second week of September through the first week of December.
-The spring semester typically runs from the first week of February through the first week of May.
+Months and hours of operation: TALC generally runs from the second week of September through the first week of December in the Fall and from the first week of February through the first week of May in the Spring.
 Hours are Wednesday from 9 a.m. to 3 p.m.
 We take fall, winter, spring, and holiday breaks according to the Chatham School District calendar.
-We meet in central Columbia County at a location that includes classrooms, an outdoor area, and a gym.
+We meet in central Columbia County, at a location that we rent, that includes classrooms, an outdoor area, and a gym.

-Opening Day and Display Day: Each semester begins with an Opening Day, which includes introduction of new members, brief announcements, activities for the children, and signup for cleaning/closing or opening slots (see Cleaning/closing requirements below).
-Display Day is the last day of each semester, when students display the work they’ve done during the semester and give performances and presentations.
+Opening Day and Display Day: Each season begins with an Opening Day, which includes introduction of new members, brief announcements, activities for the children, and signup for cleaning/closing or opening slots (see Cleaning/closing requirements below).
+Display Day is the last day of each season, when students display the work they’ve done and give performances and presentations.

 E-mail group and Yahoo site: All members are signed onto the TALC e-mail list.
-You can send and receive messages regarding classes, events, etc. through your email at home.
+You can send and receive messages regarding TALC days, events, etc. through your email at home.

-Cleaning/closing requirements: Every family is required to clean up and “close” TALC two times during the semester.
-Signup for each semester takes place when registration forms are due.
-Members usually try to sign up to close on afternoons when they are scheduled to be at TALC attending a class.
+Cleaning/closing requirements: Every family is required to clean up and “close” TALC two times during each season.
+Signup for each season takes place when registration forms are due.

 Cleaning/closing begins at the end of the TALC day, between 2:50 and 3 p.m., and usually takes no more than 30 minutes.
 Responsibilities include putting the trash out in the dumpster behind the church, putting away mailboxes, etc., sweeping if necessary, checking to be sure the kitchen is clean, cleaning up balls, etc., in the gym, and locking the metal cabinet and the church and community center doors.
 Detailed instructions and a checklist are located in the cleaning supplies container in the small closet by the side door.